Altinn/altinn-studio-docs/content/community/changelog/storage-interfaces/v3/_index.en.md

 weight: 90
 ---

+## 3.9.0 Extended EFormidlingContract with _DPFShipmentType_ property
+- The `EFormidlingContract` model has been expanded with a new property `DPFShipmentType` to hold the DPF shipment type.
+Property is included to make routing easier for receiver, when included in the _Arkivmelding_.

 ## 3.8.0 Extended ProcessHistoryItem with _performedBy_ property
 - The `ProcessHistoryItem` model has been expanded with a new property `performedBy` to hold an identification string for the entity that triggered the process event.
 This string can contain organisation number og person identification